FelipeAndrioli/react-windows-calculator/studies/reports/REPORT.md

 All the arithmetic services are working, now I need understand a little bit more about EJB and ESB, and see if I need to change something in the archtecture of my code.

+I`m going to study and deploy the microservices and the front end and I`m going to start with front end first, I already worked with Express to deploy, so I hope to be easy and fast.